NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 mainTag: Installation
 ---

-#### WARNING - This is currently Obsolete.

-These instructions are not current and may not work correctly.
-I am in the process of updating these instructions - and will remove this warning when the instructions are updated.

-You can however use the instructions under the heading "automatic Install"  those are up to date and they work.

-#### Current Version: Beta - April 22, 2022
+#### Current Version: Beta - February 1, 2023
 In the early days of deploying this software, I am making changes often based on early adopters comments and experiences.
 Check here often to see if I have posted a new version - identified by the ***date***.
-> To check current version date on your Raspberry Pi:  Open btwifiset.log file in the btwifiset directory and look for the line that starts with ******* Starting BTwifiSet - version date: ...
+> To check current version date on your Raspberry Pi:  Open the btwifiset file (defaults to syslog using install below) and look for the line that starts with ******* Starting BTwifiSet - version date: ...

 #### About
 Step by Step (manually) install on your Raspberry Pi of a bluetooth BLE Server written in Python .
 BLE advertises a custom service that communicates with the IOS app to remotely set the wifi on a headless raspberry pi.